 This is the easiest and most convenient way of getting to Auschwitz Museum is as a part of the organized tour, you will be picked up from your hotel in Krakow and taken directly to the Auschwitz Museum by a comfortable, air-conditioned car or minibus.

 The journey takes around 90 minutes each way.
 Your professional, English-speaking driver will wait for you at the Auschwitz museum and drive you back to Krakow after your visit.
 He can also recommend other places to see or restaurants to eat at while staying in Krakow.

 This is an excellent option if you want to avoid the hassle of public transportation or driving yourself.
 It’s also ideal if you’re short on time – with a private tour, you can make the most of your time at the museum without having to worry about transportation logistics.

 Attention: Booking your tour

-It’s hard to know who to trust when it comes to private tours of Auschwitz Museum.
+It’s hard to know who to trust when it comes to private tours of the Auschwitz Museum.
 Many companies make big promises but don’t deliver on quality or convenience.